sinucep/kOS-Computer/Doc/KSP-BASIC.md

 Any **PRINT** call increases the Y-coordinate and resets the X-coordinate to zero.

 ### MESSAGESEC
-Send a message to the second processor.
+Sends a message to the second processor.
 The only parameter is the message itself.

 The following code activates and deactivates the hint helper of the editor's multimonitor mode.
 ```